JensRantil/jensrantil.github.io/content/posts/2024-10-31_incident-action-items.md

 A planning session is a meeting in which a team reviews all the work they could do from a backlog, prioritizes it, and selects the top items.
 It's the meeting where you pick what to do among _all_ the possible things you could be working on.

 If you pick what to work on during an incident review, you are not taking into account all the other tasks you can work on.
-Planning needs to take a holistic approach (and include your product organization/owner, which usually doesn't attend incident reviews).
+Planning needs to take a holistic approach, which usually doesn't attend incident reviews).

-For example, let's say you promise during an incident review meeting that you will do action items X & Y by the end of the month.
-If you have a feature delivery deadline by the end of the month, will you simply drop it?
+I have been in far too many incident review meetings where the right counterparts to make a holistic prioritization are not in the room.
+Examples of counterparts missing can be product owners, higher engineering managers, or other teams.
+If they are not in the room, the action items should not be decided to be implemented there.

 So, what's the alternative?
 Just make a small adjustment - call it "action item candidates".
 They are _candidate_ action items - albeit high priority - that you will bring into your planning session.